Best practice tips on using Linux security for your IoT devices

 Almost all embedded devices use debug UART during the design and prototype stage.
 But it shouldn’t be left in once shipped to customers.

-Installing a TPM – a small chip that can perform cryptographic functions is becoming a common practice to develop secure hardware.
+Installing a TPM – a small chip that can perform cryptographic functions is becoming a common practice in developing secure hardware.

-It can protect secret keys and perform software and hardware verification, prevent cloning and augment an existing chip’s encryption capabilities.
-Windows 11 will require TPM 2.0 as standard.
+It can protect secret keys and perform software and hardware verification, prevent cloning, and augment an existing chip’s encryption capabilities.
+Windows 11 requires TPM 2.0 as standard.

 Bootloader